Fl0kii/SubdoEnum.py/README.md

 # SubdoEnum.py

-Subdomain Enumeration tool in Python
+First attempt at writting a little subdomain Enumeration tool in Python.